International travel on a budget is easier than you might think!

-If you plan to stay in one city, shortening your trip by a few days will significantly reduce your food, transportation, lodging, and sightseeing expenses.
-And, if you prioritize your itinerary by what’s truly important to you, then organize it by the location of each attraction, you’ll maximize your time and still feel like you had the full experience.
+If you plan to stay in just one city, shortening your trip by a few days will significantly reduce your food, transportation, lodging, and sightseeing expenses.
+And, if you prioritize your itinerary by what’s truly important to you and then organize it by the location of each attraction, you’ll maximize your time and still feel like you had the full experience.

 Also, think about the travelers who city-hop.
 They generally only spend a few days in each city anyway, so going to Paris for the weekend like I did is really not so crazy after all.

 What is it that you don’t want to skimp on?
 Are you a foodie?
 Do you want at least one night in a luxury suite?
 Is souvenir shopping a must for every trip?
 Allowing yourself to indulge a little where it counts will keep you from feeling too restricted by your budget.
 So, go ahead.
 Treat yourself with a few things or experiences that you won’t regret.

 I don’t have to tell you that snapping photos with your phone is free.
 So go nuts.
 Act like this is the only time you’ll ever be in this place, because maybe it is!
 And, you’ll always have the photos to remember the international trip you once thought you couldn’t afford to take.